🌰 seedling

 Wave 2 — Digital-Physical Interface (soon)

 The second wave adds a thin layer of hardware to the stack.
 Sensors (cameras, microphones, GPS, IoT) feed signals into AI reasoning loops.
 Actuators (smart home devices, displays, speakers, network commands) close the loop.
-The hardware is commodity, no novel engineering required, but the integration is still nontrivial.
+The hardware is commodity and needs no novel engineering, but integration remains nontrivial.

 Examples already emerging: